-Dyborn Chibonga is the regional head for Malawi and Mozambique at the Alliance for a Green Revolution in Africa (AGRA), an alliance aimed to catalyze and sustain inclusive agriculture transformation for smallholder farmers in Africa.
+Dyborn Chibonga is an Agriculture Specialist who has recently retired from being the Regional Head for Southern Africa at AGRA, an alliance aimed to catalyze and sustain inclusive agriculture and food systems transformation for smallholder farmers in Africa.

 Prior to joining AGRA in October 2017, Mr. Chibonga was the Chief Executive Officer of the National Smallholder Farmers’ Association of Malawi (NASFAM) for 18 years.
 In this role, he was widely considered to be one of the most successful leaders in the agriculture sector.
 He effectively advocated for smallholder farmer concerns to treat farming as business for sustainable value chains to various national, regional and international fora.
 NASFAM started as a USAID project with 7,000 smallholder farmers and grew to become the leading farmer organization in the region, with more than 200,000 registered members.
 The organization pioneered the establishment of The Agricultural Commodity Exchange for Africa (ACE) in 2004 and entered into Fairtrade production of peanuts in 2005.
 NASFAM won the YARA Prize for an African Green Revolution in 2009 (now Africa Food Prize) and was awarded Runner Up for Advocacy in the 2013 Africa Farmer Organization of the Year Award by AFRICRES in partnership with AGRA.